 - Specific Rules for Councils: For instance, councils should not depreciate assets but should maintain an accurate record of their value.

-Key Information for Asset Register:
+Key Information for the Asset Register

 - Date of Acquisition: When the asset was acquired.